ibbis-screening/common-mechanism/README.md

-# commec: an open-source, globally available tool for DNA sequence screening
+# commec: a free, open-source, globally available tool for DNA sequence screening

 The `commec` package is a free and open-source tool for DNA sequence screening that is part of the [Common Mechanism for DNA Synthesis screening](https://ibbis.bio/common-mechanism/).